 Studying at City University London is a realistic goal for all undergraduate students.
 You can get funding to pay for your living costs from several sources.
-And once you begin your studies at City, you can get financial support and money management advice from our award-winning Student Centre.
+And once you start studying at City, you can get advice on financial support and money management from our award-winning Student Centre.

-As well as paying for your tuition fees with a loan, you can apply for a loan to help cover your living costs while you study.
+As well as paying for your tuition fees with a loan (available to UK and EU students), you can apply for a loan to help cover your living costs while you study.
 Maintenance loans are available to all UK full-time students, and you can borrow up to £7,675 if you are living in London, away from your parents.
-Maintenance loans are partially means-tested - meaning that 35% of the loan amount depends on your household income.
+Maintenance loans are partially means-tested - 35% of the loan amount depends on your household income.

-You may be eligible for a scholarship or prize to help pay your tuition fees or living expenses.
-New scholarships and prizes often become available, so it's worth checking our scholarships section to see what you can apply for.
+You may be eligible for an award to help pay your tuition fees or living expenses.
+New scholarships and awards often become available, so it's worth checking our scholarships section on a regular basis to see what you can apply for.

-If your course is NHS-funded, you can apply for a non-means tested grant and a means tested bursary to help you pay living expenses while you study.
+If your course is NHS-funded, you can apply for a non means-tested grant and a means-tested bursary to help you pay your living expenses while you study.

-City participates in the William D. Ford Federal Direct Loan Program (Direct Loans) which can provide funding to cover your tuition fees and living expenses, subject to approval by the Student Centre.
+City participates in the William D. Ford Federal Direct Loan Program (Direct Loans).
+If you are a US student, this can provide funding to cover your tuition fees and living expenses, subject to the approval of the Student Centre.

 The Access to Learning Fund and City University London Hardship Fund are a safety net for students facing unexpected financial difficulty.
 These hardship funds offer discretionary financial support to help students continue higher education, but are not intended to be a primary source of income.